florianschanda/miss_hit/LEXING_ISSUES.md

 ```

 ### Interaction with command form
-Note that keeping track of block is essential anyway, since the
+Note that keeping track of blocks is essential anyway, since the
 argument validation `x uint` would normally be lexed as
 command-form.
 But inside `properties`, `events`, `enumeration`, and
-`arguments` blocks the command-form detection is always turned off.
+`arguments` blocks the command-form detection must always be turned
+off.

 ## Block comments

-Block comments can be nested (this is not document officially).
+Block comments can be nested (this is not documented officially).
 The
 following will print 1 and 5:

 ```